What the Blue Zones Can Teach You About Healthy Living

 It's well established that chronic stress leads to inflammation and a host of health problems, so it's not surprising that all Blue Zone communities have effective ways of easing tension.
 Ikarians have a midafternoon snooze, Adventists find solace in prayer, and Sardinians gather with friends over wine.
 The specific methods may differ, but the point is the same: These people know how to keep stress from reaching toxic levels.

 So find the stress-relief technique that works for you.
 Go for a walk or a swim.
 Try meditation or yoga.
 Getting outdoors, keeping a journal, socializing with friends, or indulging in a hobby can also help.
 Have fun.

 3. Focus on family.

 Blue Zone living involves spending time with and supporting family members of multiple generations.
 This devotion to family means that aging relatives stay close to their children and often live with them.
-Studies have shown that people who maintain strong family relationships live longer and experience fewer health issues.7
+According to studies cited by Harvard Health Publishing, people who maintain strong family relationships live longer and experience fewer health issues.

 So make time for your loved ones.
 Regular visits or phone calls can go a long way toward strengthening those bonds.
 Whenever possible, find activities you can all enjoy together.

 A full 98 percent of Blue Zone centenarians interviewed by Buettner's team adhered to some sort of religious faith.
 Researchers aren't sure why, but people who attend religious services at least once a week tend to have a lower mortality rate than those who never attend.
 If faith is part of your life, you may experience lasting benefits.